MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 ```
 <*Snippet extracted from [MDN](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide)*>

-For the scenario 2, when the iframe is not rendered anymore, the media should be [paused](https://html.spec.whatwg.org/multipage/media.html#dom-media-pause) and a [`pause`](https://html.spec.whatwg.org/multipage/media.html#event-media-pause) event should be thrown.
+For the scenario 2, when the iframe is not rendered anymore, the media should be [paused](https://html.spec.whatwg.org/multipage/media.html#dom-media-pause) and a [`pause`](https://html.spec.whatwg.org/multipage/media.html#event-media-pause) event should be dispatched.

 ### Web Audio API